Kathi Mirto excelled at writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge, and photography!

 Black Spruce Location

 The Black Spruce tree occurs naturally in the northeastern United States, and three midwestern states of Minnesota, Wisconsin, and Michigan, extending from the northern range of North America to Alaska spreading wide across Canada reaching north all the way to the very limit of tree growth.
 (See map for Michigan location by county).
 Black Spruce is found in the low country restricted to bogs on the southern end of its range.
-Northward, these spruce trees can be found on the edges of wetlands, dune ridges or gravelly shores.
-Due to their preference for damp conditions, they are also known as Swamp Spruce or Bog Spruce.
-The species scientific name refers to the US state of Maryland.
+Northward, these spruce trees can be found on the edges of wetlands, dune ridges, or gravelly shores.

 Black Spruce Size and Shape